 Orange County Activities

 Of course, surfing and going to the beach are going to be two of the biggest reasons people think they would enjoy Orange County over Riverside County.
 In our experience, being by the beach is everyone’s dream.
 We lived with an ocean view and a 2-minute walk but found we would visit the beach less and less each year.
-Life and bills get in the way, yes, those are real.
-We do not surf and the idea of sitting on the beach sun tanning lost its luster after a while.
+Life and bills get in the way; yes, those are real.
+We do not surf, and the idea of sitting on the beach and tanning lost its luster after a while.

-We will caution you, if you do not live within walking distance to the beach it becomes almost a chore to get there at times, especially in the summer months.
-Finding and then paying for parking, dragging all of your beach stuff through the crowds does get old after a while.
+We will caution you: if you do not live within walking distance of the beach, it can become almost a chore to get there at times, especially in the summer months.
+Finding and then paying for parking and dragging all of your beach stuff through the crowds does get old after a while.

-A few of the things that we loved about Orange County and miss a great deal is being able to walk to some great restaurants, driving up and down PCH while stopping for a drink or something to eat on Sundays at the many beach bars.
-(Although we did live in northern Orange County in Huntington Beach we preferred living in the southern part)
+A few of the things that we loved about Orange County and miss a great deal are being able to walk to some great restaurants and driving up and down PCH while stopping for a drink or something to eat on Sundays at the many beach bars.
+(Although we lived in northern Orange County in Huntington Beach, we preferred living in the southern part.)

-Sunday funday’s at the beach during football season is tons of fun.
-We also miss the variety of activities that the beach community has consistently throughout the year.
+Sunday fundays at the beach are a lot of fun during football season.
+We also miss the variety of activities that the beach community offers consistently throughout the year.
 Concerts, volleyball tournaments, happy hours, and the swap meet are just a few things that we would consistently enjoy doing.

-The biggest downside for me personally was not golfing.
+For me, the biggest disadvantage was not being able to golf.
 The cost can get out of hand very quickly.
-If you plan on golfing on a weekend at a decent course expect to pay more than $100 per round.
+If you plan on golfing on a weekend at a decent course, expect to pay more than $100 per round.
 For me, that is just a bit heavy on the pocketbook, especially if you want to do it consistently.
-Luckily, San Clemente does have a public course that is reasonable but overall if you are a golfer and on a budget, Orange County is not going to be for you.
+Luckily, San Clemente does have a public course that is reasonable, but overall, if you are a golfer and on a budget, Orange County is not going to be for you.

-Finally, to enjoy the restaurants especially around the beach is going to cost you.
-Expect to pay a couple of hundred dollars on a Sunday going to eat and having some drinks.
+Finally, to enjoy the restaurants, especially those around the beach, is going to cost you.
+On a Sunday, expect to spend a couple of hundred dollars on food and drinks.

 We will stick to a couple of major cities in Riverside County and the different things they offer.
-Riverside, one of Riverside Counties most well-known cities has a lot of rural property which allows residents to have horses, dirt bikes, agriculture Etc. There’s also a lot of history in Riverside.
-Much of the downtown area is over a hundred years old and you have places like the Mission Inn with good food and a lot going on, especially on weekends.
-There are also a great deal of family-friendly neighborhoods with extracurricular activities for kids.
+Riverside, one of Riverside County’s most well-known cities, has a lot of rural property, which allows residents to have horses, dirt bikes, agriculture, etc. There’s also a lot of history in Riverside.
+Much of the downtown area is over a hundred years old, and you have places like the Mission Inn with good food and a lot going on, especially on weekends.
+There are also a lot of family-friendly neighborhoods with extracurricular activities for kids.
 Specifically, Orangecrest is an area where we used to live in Riverside.
-The ZIP code is 92508 and has a huge park, good schools and a lot of sports available for kids.
+The ZIP code is 92508 and has a huge park, good schools, and a lot of sports available for kids.

-Temecula is where we currently live and this area fits our lifestyle in almost every way.
-When it comes to activities you have the wineries, Old Town with lots of restaurants and bars.
-Over 10 golf courses within a 25-minute drive, farmer’s markets.
-Many of the individual communities have pools, volleyball courts, hot tubs, basketball, and much more.
-Temecula also has the De Luz area which has a great deal of agriculture as well as Los Ranchitos and Meadowview which allow for horses.
+Temecula is where we currently live, and this area fits our lifestyle in almost every way.
+When it comes to activities, you have the wineries and Old Town, which has lots of restaurants and bars.
+Over 10 golf courses within a 25-minute drive; farmer’s markets Many of the individual communities have pools, volleyball courts, hot tubs, basketball courts, and much more.
+Temecula also has the De Luz area, which has a great deal of agriculture, as well as Los Ranchitos and Meadowview, which allow for horses.
 Temecula is one of those cities that has something for everybody.
-Adding in the fact that it’s very safe with great schools and you’ve got a nice community or city to live in.
+Adding in the fact that it’s very safe with great schools, you’ve got a nice community or city to live in.

-People talk about the beach having great weather but we like the weather in Riverside County for the simple reason of having the sun more days of the year.
+People talk about the beach having great weather, but we like the weather in Riverside County for the simple reason of having the sun more days of the year.
 Oftentimes, at the beach or in Orange County, you’ll have gloomy mornings with the sun peeking out in the afternoon.
 Depending on the time of year, you could go days without seeing the sun at the beach.
-Living inland gives sunshine from morning till dusk unless it is raining.
-When it comes to the actual temperature, it can get very hot in the summer Inland, up to 110 degrees in some areas.
+Living inland gives you sunshine from morning till dusk unless it is raining.
+When it comes to the actual temperature, it can get very hot in the summer inland, up to 110 degrees in some areas.
 Everybody should understand that it’s not 110 degrees all day long.
 The mornings are nice for walking, even during midsummer.
-It starts to get hot around 12 and it will stay hot till around 6 p.m. or just before sunset.
-One of the things we love about Temecula or Inland Southern California is the fact that summer weather allows you to sit outside with shorts on after Dark and feel very comfortable.
+It starts to get hot around 12 and will stay hot until around 6 p.m., or just before sunset.
+One of the things we love about Temecula or Inland Southern California is the fact that the summer weather allows you to sit outside with shorts on after dark and feel very comfortable.
 It’s almost like Hawaii weather.

-Everybody wants a good quality of life and both Orange County and Riverside County can give you this.
-The biggest driving factor to have a good quality of life in Orange County would be money and housing.
-As of this article, expect to pay well over $1,200,000 for anything that remotely resembles and nice community in Orange County.
-In many areas, 1 million won’t even get you a one-bedroom apartment, so you need to do a lot of research and make sure you choose wisely if Orange county is your desired location.
-If you can comfortably make your house payment And have money left over for extracurricular activities Orange County can be a wonderful place to live depending on the city.
+Everybody wants a good quality of life, and both Orange County and Riverside County can give it to them.
+The biggest driving factors for a good quality of life in Orange County would be money and housing.
+As of this article, expect to pay well over $1,200,000 for anything that remotely resembles a nice community in Orange County.
+In many areas, 1 million won’t even get you a one-bedroom apartment, so you need to do a lot of research and make sure you choose wisely if Orange County is your desired location.
+If you can comfortably make your house payment and have money left over for extracurricular activities, Orange County can be a wonderful place to live, depending on the city.

-When it comes to Riverside County I would personally stick to the southern area which includes Murrieta or Temecula.
-Both of these cities are growing rapidly because of safety, great schools, and you guessed it great quality of life.
+When it comes to Riverside County, I would personally stick to the southern area, which includes Murrieta or Temecula.
+Both of these cities are growing rapidly because of their safety, great schools, and, you guessed it, great quality of life.
 The issue with Murietta or Temecula in Riverside County is the proximity to much of the job market.
-Both Murrieta and Temecula or commuter towns and many people have to drive to larger cities like San Diego for employment.
-If you do happen to land a good job in Temecula or Murrieta these are 2 amazing places to live in Riverside County.
+Both Murrieta and Temecula are commuter towns, and many people have to drive to larger cities like San Diego for employment.
+If you do happen to land a good job in Temecula or Murrieta, these are two amazing places to live in Riverside County.

-We are licensed as both Real Estate Brokers & a Certified Residential Appraiser.
-We love what we do and will bring a great deal of passion, experience and expertise to the table for you.
+We are licensed as both real estate brokers and certified residential appraisers.
+We love what we do and will bring a great deal of passion, experience, and expertise to the table for you.